 The Miniature Schnauzer and Pug mix, known as a Schnug, is an absolute ray of sunshine who has both a lively and happy disposition.
 Although mostly agreeable, the Schnug can also exhibit some strong-willed and defiant behavior.
 Don’t let their small stature convince you to ignore boundaries.
 This pup should be provided with kind but firm training to develop a well-behaved dog.

 The Schnug loves to be your little shadow and is a great option for those looking for a faithful lapdog to absolutely adore them.
-They should be included as a member of the family or they will likely become sulky if they feel isolated.
+They should be included as a member of the family or they will likely become sulky and can develop separation anxiety if they feel isolated.
 This active breed is bright and quick with a moderate prey drive.
 This instinct for the hunt should be monitored around other small animals or off-leash activities outdoors.